-EB: Speaking of day one, the final exam for full-time MBA students is just as rigorous as the course.
-What does it entail?

-Segall: We call the final exam "Day One Challenge," and students are grouped into new teams with people they've never worked with.
+- EB: Speaking of day one, the final exam for full-time MBA students is just as rigorous as the course.
+What does it entail? - Segall: We call the final exam "Day One Challenge," and students are grouped into new teams with people they've never worked with.
 They are given four hours to solve a case and develop a set of recommendations.
-Students then present before a panel of faculty, staff, and alumni.

-EB: What else can MBAs look forward to in May?

-Segall: On May 5, we held the first school-wide Goizueta Client Day, a culmination of semester-long consulting engagements.
-Students from all programs presented their findings to an external audience of business professionals, were challenged with questions from this panel of "real-world observers," and received detailed, written feedback.
-Interestingly, the Weekend Executive MBAs presented to their client in Hong Kong as part of their Global Business Practice course.

-EB: Is obtaining so many clients a challenge?

-Segall: Actually, I've found a lot of people are interested in working with our students.
+Students then present before a panel of faculty, staff, and alumni. - On May 5, we held the first school-wide Goizueta Client Day, a culmination of semester-long consulting engagements.
+Students from all programs presented their findings to an - external audience of business professionals, were challenged with questions from this panel of "real-world observers," and received detailed, written feedback.
+Interestingly, the Weekend Executive MBAs presented to their client in Hong Kong as - part of their Global Business Practice course. - EB: Is obtaining so many clients a challenge? - Segall: Actually, I've found a lot of people are interested in working with our students.
 When I describe the curriculum to potential clients, they tell me, "I wish I'd had a class like that when I was in business school."
 That has been quite validating.
-We are seeking new clients now for next year!

-EB: When you are not teaching and innovating MP, what do you like to do?

-Segall: I know this will sound crazy, but on nice days, my family loves to come hang out on Emory's quad.
+We are seeking new clients now for next year! - EB: When you are not teaching and innovating MP, what do vou like to do? - Segall: I know this will sound crazy, but on nice days, my family loves to come hang out on Emory's quad.
 It's a special place for us.
-My husband Eric 80C and I both graduated on the quad, our children Sara (8 1/2) and Katie (7) learned to walk and ride their bikes on the quad, and our dog Daisy likes to run on the grass.
+My husband Eric 80C and I both graduated on the quad, our children Sara (81/2) and Katie (7) learned to walk and ride their bikes on the quad, and our dog Daisy likes to run on the grass.
 Maybe someday they will graduate there too!-Nicole Golston

+COFFEE WITH.

+.....
+It's not often that a casual conversation can launch a research career. but that's exactly what happened to Jim Rosenfeld, associate professor of finance.
+As a former Wall Street banker turned academic.
+Rosenfeld had just graduated with his PhD in finance from New York University when he met a lawyer while at a club he belonged to.
+They struck up a conversation and the lawyer described his latest project: spinning off a division of Peabody Energy, a huge coal company.

 He explained that a spin-off is when you distribute 100 percent of a firm's ownership in a subsidiary to its shareholders.
 "Basically the shareholders receive shares of the spun-off entity as a tax-free dividend, and they now own shares in both the parent and spun-off company.
-I thought that was interesting," Rosenfeld says.
+I though that was interesting," Rosenfeld says.

-The subject of spin-offs would be raised again in his early days as a junior faculty member at the University of Georgia.
+The subject of spin-offs would be raised again in his early days as a junior faculty member at the University of Geo gia.
 A colleague shared a Fortune article on spin-offs and asked if Rosenfeld wanted to do a study on the topic.
-Two years later, their article-the first paper on spin-offs-was published in a 1983 edition of the Journal of Finance.
+Two years later, their article-the first paper on spin-offs-wa published in a 1983 edition of the Journal of Finance.

 "Then I decided to explore sell-offs.
-That's where you take a division and you sell it to the highest bidder," explains Rosenfeld.
-"Like spin-offs, no one had ever done a study on sell-offs, and I had the first paper published in the Journal of Finance in 1984.
+That's where you tak a division and you sell it to the highest bidder," explains Rosenfeld.
+"Like spin-offs, no one had ever done a study sell-offs, and I had the first paper published in the Journa of Finance in 1984.
 I am very proud of the fact I helped pioneer the field of corporate divestitures."